This is a sponsored post for scrub daddy. All opinions are 100% my own.

-Even back then, we use to color-code our cleaning routine.
+Even back then, we used to color-code our cleaning routine.
 Color-coded cleaning is important because it reduces the risk of cross-contamination and the spread of germs.
-Because let’s face it, who wants gross toilet germs spread all over their countertop in the kitchen?
+Because let’s face it, who wants gross toilet germs spread all over their counter-top in the kitchen?

 Not this mom!

 Having kids means never having a clean kitchen.
 There are always dishes on the counter or in my dish rack.
 Cups and bowls just left out, plates with dried on food, and of

 One side of the sponge is gritty and changes its scrubbing ability based on hot or cold water.
 It is scratch-resistant, meaning you can use it on practically any surface.

 I have used mine on my brand new Heritage the rock (pots and pans) set, and I love that there is no possibility of ruining them.
 Plus, how easy they come clean without too much elbow grease is a bonus.

 Why is using a different colored sponge important when cleaning the bathroom?